Saw-Yu-Nandar/DevOps_gp4/README.md

-# Requirements for Query Report have been fullfilled.
+# 32 requirements of 32 have been implemented, which is 100%.
 | ID    | Name | Met  | Screenshot |
 |-------|------|------|------------|
 | 1     | All the countries in the world organised by largest population to smallest. | Yes | ![Query1 Report Table](Screenshot/1.png) |